con-f-use/spect/README.md

  - Make Python 2 compatible (maybe)
  - Convert basic tests to pytest ones
  - Auto-build, test and upload to pypi on commit
- - Ponder getting magic methods from a list (version dependent!)
+ - Ponder getting magic methods from a list (version dependent! hard to future prove! but no false positives)
  - Think about `callable` and Python 3.0 to 3.2 where it was deprecated